 Hopefully this situation will not come up, but we want to send a clear message to the U.S. Senate just in case.

-Tell your Senators to refuse to move any Supreme Court nomination until after the new Senate is sworn in January next year.
-Emphasize that “the McConnell rule” requires letting the voters weigh in before any Supreme Court confirmation.
+Tell your Senators to refrain from taking action on any Supreme Court nomination until after the new Senate is sworn in January 2021.